 Programs of Study

-Preparing for the Music Major
+Preparing for the Undergraduate Music Major

-Undergraduates at Notre Dame may not formally declare their major until their sophomore year.
-However, it is important for potential music majors to begin their musical studies during their first year, particularly Theory I and II, Musicianship I and II, ensembles and lessons.
-Before starting first-year classes, all interested students should indicate to the Office of Undergraduate Admissions, the First Year of Studies, and the Chair of the Department of Music their intent to major in music.
+Undergraduates at Notre Dame do not formally declare their majors until the sophomore year.
+However, potential music majors ideally should begin their musical studies during their first year, particularly Theory I and II, Musicianship I and II, ensemble participation, and lessons.
+All interested students should indicate their intent to major in music to the First Year of Studies and to the Office of the Department of Music.
+Students will be assigned an adviser within the Department for guidance with the completion of the curriculum.